 Look at this armchair.
 I was excited to be the first person in probably 40 years to sit in this chair!

-I’d kill to have a vintage treasure like that in my own home.
+I’d love to have a vintage treasure like that in my own home.
 Perhaps I should have made them an offer.

 I was expecting to hear voices in the middle of the night, or to have blood coming out of the shower.
 But the night was surprisingly uneventful and I got a solid night’s sleep and went on my way the next morning.